 Overcoming sexual guilt, for some, can be a great and daring act of bravery.
 Release shame and embrace satisfaction.
 You (yes, you!) are worthy of pleasure.

-Sexual guilt is a struggle, which takes place within ourselves—self imposed in our own minds.
+Sexual guilt is a struggle, which takes place within ourselves—self-imposed in our own minds.
 Sexual guilt holds us back from open, spontaneous, and authentic expressions because we hide inside a self-evaluating shell.
 It keeps us from expressing our sexual desires, and feeds on our pleasures by turning them into something that we perceive as unclean.

 The emotion of sexual guilt steals intimacy from lovemaking and makes sex impersonal, repetitious, and mechanical.
-It can make a man lose his erection and a passionate woman can lose her desires.
+It can make a man lose his erection and a passionate woman lose her desires.
 We can’t feel sexy if we feel guilty.
 The sexual guilt we carry with us is directly proportional to the pleasure we don’t feel.

 But where does the emotion of sexual guilt come from?

 None of us were born with the emotion of sexual guilt.
-As children, we all began as sexual innocent adventurers touching our genitals with no sense of shame or embarrassment.
+As children, we all began as sexually innocent adventurers touching our genitals with no sense of shame or embarrassment.
 For us, it was a journey of discovery, wonder, and a feeling of pleasure.

 Until one day, an adult made us feel guilty or embarrassed about what we were doing by saying silly things such as: